 What is a Komodo Dragon?

-Komodo Dragons are a species of lizard found in Indonesia.
-Komodo Dragons are reptiles.
+Komodo Dragons are a species of lizards found in Indonesia.
+Lizards are reptiles.
 They are the largest and heaviest lizard in the world.

 What do Komodo Dragons Look Like?